kisanbura/Linux-OS-Coursework/docs/week4.md

 outgoing traffic.
 SSH access was explicitly permitted only from the workstation’s host-only IP address, significantly reducing exposure to unauthorised access.

+### Trade-off: Network Security vs Accessibility

+Restricting SSH access to a single trusted workstation IP significantly reduces the network attack surface but limits flexibility when administrative access is required from other locations.
+This trade-off prioritises security over convenience, reflecting real-world server deployment practices where access is tightly controlled.
+The limitation was accepted because the system operates within an isolated VirtualBox network, and administrative access requirements are predictable.

 -------------------------------------------------------------------------------------